lindosystems/lindoapi.jl/README.md

 * `solution_summary(model)`
 * `println(model)`

-`termination_status(model)`  A list of all possible returns and what Lindo termination status maps to them.
+`termination_status(model)`  A list of all possible returns and what LINDO termination status maps to them.

 * OPTIMAL
 	* LS_STATUS_OPTIMAL